emacsmirror/varuga/README.md

 All dates and times you enter into varuga are in your local timezone. varuga automatically converts these into a set of configured timezones (specified in `varuga-clock-list`) for your correspondents' benefit.

+# How to use

+In a message mode buffer, run `M-x varuga-invite`, fill out the details.
+The email will be filled out with the ical and plain text parts.
+Add any other text you like and send!

 # Natural language date-time and event duration specification

 varuga uses the very flexible `org-read-date` to read the date and